Ylianst/MeshCentralAssistant/readme.md

 Title                        When specified, this is a branded title used for the MeshCentral Asssitant dialog box.
-Image                        A base64 encoded PNG file with a branded logo to use for the MeshCentral Asssitant dialog box. disableUpdate                When set to any value, this will disable MeshCentral Assistant self-update system.
+Image                        A base64 encoded PNG file with a branded logo to use for the MeshCentral Asssitant dialog box. disableUpdate                When set to any value, this will disable MeshCentral Assistant self-update system. ignoreProxyFile              When set to any value, HTTP proxies will not be used.
 ```